deepsadhi/Routine-App/README.md

 Steps we had followed:
 ----------------------
 * Hosted Routine App on our Server.
-Ported App to Android using PhoneGap
+Ported App to Android using PhoneGap.
 * Hosted our class informations, configurations, routines on MongoLab.
-(Sample json files can be found in noSQL directory)
+Replace your MongoLab API key on line number 22 of appsopt/main.php (Sample json files can be found in noSQL directory)
-* Used appspot as our intermediate server that bridges between MongoLab and Routine App to secure API Key
+* Used appspot as our intermediate server that bridges between MongoLab and Routine App to secure API Key.
+Define appspot URL on line number 130 of routine/js/functions.js

 CONTACT US:
 -----------